MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-sell-products.md

     Other fields on the **Sales Order** page are now filled with the standard information of the selected customer.
 If the customer is not registered, then follow these steps:
 3. In the **Customer** field, enter the name of the new customer.
 4. In the dialog box about registering the new customer, choose the **Yes** button.
-5. In the **Select a template for a new customer** page, choose a template to base the new customer card on, and then choose the **OK** button.
+5. On the **Select a template for a new customer** page, choose a template to base the new customer card on, and then choose the **OK** button.

     A new customer card opens, prefilled with the information on the selected customer template.
 The **Name** field is prefilled with the new customer’s name that you entered on the sales order.
 6. Proceed to fill in the remaining fields on the customer card.
 For more information, see [Register New Customers](sales-how-register-new-customers.md).